LLBlumire/readingtransmovement.co.uk/src/events/2023-02-18_brianna-vigil.md

 working as intended, and that there were no plans to change it.

-To clarify for those unaware, a gender recognition certificate allows a trans person to update their gender marker on their birth, marriange, and death certificates.
+To clarify for those unaware, a gender recognition certificate allows a trans person to update their gender marker on their birth, marriage, and death certificates.
 That is its only function, despite [trans genocide advocates](/misc/tga) frequently spreading misinformation about the impacts of the certficiate.
 Scotland attempted to lower the age it could be acquired to